perymimon/obsidian-inputs/README.md

 ## Features

 - **Expression and Target**: Define expressions and their targets for dynamic content updates.
-- **Input Notation Syntax**: Use a specific syntax to define inputs, making it easier to create interactive notes.
+- **Input Notation Syntax**: Use a simple syntax to define inputs, making it easier to create interactive and template notes.

 ## Installation